balcortex/100_days_code_web_development/README.md

 Today I learned that an event variable is passed to the event listener's function as an argument.
 This variable contains information about the event itself, such as its type and source.

+## Day 076 - 2023/11/17

+Today I learned how to attach an event listener to a group of nodes using the forEach() method.
+This task is straightforward, no matter the number of items in the group.